autumnchris/local-weather-app-vanilla-js/README.md

 # Local Weather App (jQuery)

 My project for the [Show the Local Weather challenge](https://www.freecodecamp.org/challenges/show-the-local-weather) as part of the curriculum for the Front End Development Certification on [Free Code Camp](https://www.freecodecamp.org).
-Made with jQuery.
+Built with jQuery.

 ---